 Type of Retirement Plan

 Catch-Up Contribution for Employees 50 Years and Older

 5. Process All Manual and Voided Checks

-- Confirm that all voided checks have been recorded.
+- Confirm that all voided checks get recorded.

 - Report uncashed checks to the appropriate state agency as unclaimed property.

 6. Process Final Payroll for 2021

 Many businesses issue bonuses for company performance.
 If you are issuing bonuses and withholding retirement deductions, make sure the deduction doesn’t exceed the annual limit.
 It is also essential to process bonuses before the end of 2021.
 Processing ahead of time helps you avoid penalties and make tax payments on time.